 I’ve been to Georgia several times because my uncle, aunt, and cousins live there!
 Growing up, we’ve done the iconic Georgia Aquarium together (they have dolphins), and the World of Coca-Cola, two of Atlanta’s most famous attractions.

 This time around, I wanted to explore new parts of the city.
 On Friday morning, my aunt and I walked around Piedmont Park!
 This park is a huge city park with great views of downtown ATL.
 It’s also where Music Midtown takes place each fall!
 We got lunch in the nearby area of Virgina Highland afterwards.
-For dinner, my family took me out to some classic southern BBQ, a must when visiting GA!
+For dinner, my family took me out for some classic southern BBQ, a must when spending a weekend in Atlanta!

 Sweetwater Creek & Ponce City Market